bcbio/bcbio-nextgen/docs/contents/cloud.rst

 ``monitoring/graphs``.
 If you need to re-run plots later after shutting the cluster down, you can use the local collectl stats instead of retrieving from the server by running ``bcbio_vm.py graph bcbio-nextgen.log --cluster none``.
+If you'd like to run graphing from a local non-AWS run, manually place collectl files from each node to analyze in ``monitoring/collectl/yournodename-timestamp.raw.gz``.
 In addition to plots, the
 `summarize_timing.py <https://github.com/chapmanb/bcbio-nextgen/blob/master/scripts/utils/summarize_timing.py>`_
 utility script prepares a summary table of run times per step.